 If you haven't already, make sure to get your copy of this year's Declutter 365 annual calendar here (it's FREE!), find today's date, and do 15 minutes of decluttering on the day's mission.
 Then, repeat again tomorrow, and again and again.
 Over the course of the next year, if you do this 15 minutes per day, you'll declutter your whole house!

-Right now you're decluttering your papers and files, and there's a lot of types and varieties of these around your home.
+Right now you're decluttering papers and other items dealing with your bills and financials, and there's a lot of these types of items around your home.

 I've done the hard work of breaking down these tasks into smaller more manageable steps for you, so you don't get overwhelmed or worry you're forgetting a task, and you can go at the pace you want, whether that's fast or slow.